handeyeco/Grandbot/guide.md

 - Range: 0-99%
 - Default: 7%

-The percent chance that a step will split into a ratchet.
+The percent chance that a step will be split into a ratchet.
 A ratchet is a note played twice, each half the length as the base note length.
 This transforms one step into two.

 ---